Flush toilet: Manufacture

-After the surfaces are smoothed, the bowls and tanks are sprayed with glaze of various kinds to get different colors.
-This glaze is designed to shrink and contract at the same rate as the greenware while undergoing firing.
-After being sprayed with glaze, the toilet bowls, tanks, and lids are placed in stacks on a conveyor belt or "car" that slowly goes through a large kiln to be fired.
-The belt slowly moves the glaze-covered greenware into a tunnel kiln, which has different temperature zones inside it starting at about 200 C at the front, increasing towards the middle to over 1200 C degrees, and exiting at about 90 C. During the firing in the kiln, the greenware and glaze are vitrified as one solid finished unit.
-Transiting the kiln takes glaze-covered greenware around 23–40 hours.

-After the pieces are removed from the kiln and fully cooled, they are inspected for cracks or other defects.
-Then, the flushing mechanism may be installed on a one-piece toilet.
-On a two-piece toilet with a separate tank, the flushing mechanism may only be placed into the tank, with final assembly at installation.

-A two-piece attaching seat and toilet bowl lid are typically mounted over the bowl to allow covering the toilet when it is not in use and to provide seating comfort.
-The seat may be installed at the factory, or the parts may be sold separately and assembled by a plumbing distributor or the installer.
+Once the pieces have reached a leather-hard or bone-dry state, they are finished and prepared for glazing.
+The glaze, a mixture of finely ground minerals including silica, feldspar and zircon, is typically applied using robotic spray systems to ensure a uniform coating across the entire surface.
+This coating is not merely aesthetic; it provides a hygienic, impermeable and chemically resistant glass-like layer that is essential for the fixture's longevity.

+The final stage of production is firing, conducted in large tunnel kilns or shuttle kilns at temperatures typically around 1,200 degrees Celsius.
+During this process, the clay body vitrifies and the glaze melts and fuses with the body to form a cohesive, durable unit.
+This high-temperature transformation results in a product with a water absorption of less than 0.5 per cent, meeting the rigorous standards required for domestic and commercial sanitary applications.

 Water usage

 The bowl drain is visible at the rear of the bowl, connected to the waste pipe.

 The amount of water used by conventional flush toilets is usually a significant portion of personal daily water usage: for example, five 10 L flushes per day use 50 L.

 Modern low-flush toilet designs allow the use of much less water per flush, 4.5 to 6 L per flush.

 Dual flush toilets allow the user to select between a flush for urine or feces, saving a significant amount of water over conventional units.
 Dual flush may be accomplished by pushing the flush handle up or down, or a two-segment flush pushbutton may be used whereby pressing the smaller section releases less water.